kubeflow/kubeflow/README.md

 This documentation assumes you have a Kubernetes cluster already available.

-If you need help setting up a Kubernetes cluster please refer to [Kubernetes' Setup](https://kubernetes.io/docs/setup/).
+If you need help setting up a Kubernetes cluster please refer to [Kubernetes Setup](https://kubernetes.io/docs/setup/).

 If you want to use GPUs be sure to follow the Kubernetes [instructions for enabling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).